Quick Summary

 VueJs 3 is written from scratch and comes with even better performance, better tree-shaking, smaller size, improved TypeScript support, and many new features for developing large-scale enterprise software.

-Now, before we begin the process of migrating from Vue 2 to Vue 3, it’s essential to understand the differences between the two versions and the improvements that have been implemented in Vue 3
+Now, before we begin the process of Vue 2 to Vue 3 migration, it’s essential to understand the differences between the two versions and the improvements that have been implemented in Vue 3.

 Difference between Vue2 and Vue3